saylesss88/mdbook-kanagawa-theme/README.md

-- Because `dracula.css` redefines the same CSS custom properties used by the Kanagawa theme (`--bg`, `--fg`, `--accent`, sidebar colors, etc.), the page keeps the Kanagawa layout and landing page, but all colors for the `navy` theme class come from your Dracula palette instead.
+- Because `dracula.css` redefines the same CSS custom properties used by the Kanagawa theme (`--bg`, `--fg`, `--accent`, sidebar colors, etc.), the page keeps the Kanagawa layout and landing page, but all colors for the `coal` theme class come from your Dracula palette instead.
 Kanagawa provides the layout and default palette.